GSA/plainlanguage.gov/_pages/resources/quotes/historical-quotes.md

 The biggest problem with communication is the illusion that it has been accomplished.<br>
 _George Bernard Shaw_

-If you would be pungent, be brief; for it is with words as with sunbeams--the more they are condensed, the deeper they burn.<br>
+If you would be pungent, be brief; for it is with words as with sunbeams—the more they are condensed, the deeper they burn.<br>
 _Robert Southey_

 Vigorous writing is concise.
 A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts.
 This requires not that the writer make all his sentences short, or that he avoid all detail and treat his subject only in outline, but that every word tell.<br>